Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

                   withParameters: (nullable ACPTargetParameters*) parameters;
 ```

-* _ACPTargetRequestObject_ is a NSArray of `ACPTargetRequestObject` objects for various mbox locations.
+* _ACPTargetRequestObject_ is an NSArray of `ACPTargetRequestObject` objects for various mbox locations.
 * _parameters_ is the configured `ACPTargetParameters` for the load request.

 #### Examples